Moving Through Life C.I.C.

 Both Bridget and Enid have experience of holding group DMP sessions within community and residential mental health organisations including Mind.

-Alongside our respective work with mental health and older populations, Enid and Bridget have additional experience providing workshops and programmes combining therapeutic dance with other movment practice.
+Alongside our respective work with mental health and older populations, Enid and Bridget have additional experience providing workshops and programmes combining therapeutic dance with other movement practice.

-Bridget is currently running a programme for the Letchworth Centre for Healthy Living on 'Moving Through Menopause'.
-The programme supports women during this life transition which can challenge identity, sense of purpose, and body image.
+Bridget has run 'Moving Through Menopause' for the Letchworth Centre for Healthy Living, as well as independent workshops.
+MTM supports women during this universal life transition that can challenge identity, sense of purpose, and body image.
 Through movement based on Laban principles the group explores where they are in the process, relationships to self and others, and acceptance of this milestone all women face.
-Bridget also holds a weekly 'Moving Through Life' creative dance group open to men and women aged 45+.
-It is based on similar principles to MTM such as self-expression and connection through rhythm, movement and music.
-For more information please contact Bridget.
+Bridget has also held a regular 'Moving Through Life' creative dance group open to men and women aged 45+, using similar principles to MTM such as self-expression and connection through rhythm, movement and music.

 Enid has extensive experience providing Tai Chi Chuan as both exercise and for therapeutic wellbeing via a GP referral scheme.
 Enid recently relocated and is busy setting up new classes for Tai Chi Chuan and therapeutic movement in her new areas of north Herefordshire and South Shropshire.